lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

   \label{fig}
 \end{figure}

 In this diagram the solid white circles represents the "functional core".
 These are a collection of pure functions that are written in plain JavaScript - no reactivity and no global variables.
+This includes methods like the new `makeMove` function we are about to write.

 The thin layer surrounding the solid circles represents the "imperative shell".
 In this system, it is the `useTicTacToe` composable - a thin layer written using Vue's reactivity system, marrying the functional business logic and the UI layer.

 The solid rectangles on the right represent interactions between the system and the outside world - things like user input, updating the DOM, the response to a HTTP request to a third party system or a push notification.

 By making the business logic mutation free, it's very easy to test.
 We will then test the imperative shell, or the Vue integration, using Vue Test Utils - a library designed for this very purpose - to test Vue components.
+We won't need too many tests, since all the complexity and edge cases will be covered in the functional core tests.

 The final API is going to be the same: